Jeromeschmidt/Deep_RL_bot_spring_intensive/README.md

 ![connect 4](assets/connect4_minimax.gif)

-## Challenges I Faced
-**Compute time for Connect 4 bot to make a single move could be greater than 1 hour on my laptop.
-Solved by using depth limitation of Minimax search and an evaluation function to significantly reduce compute time.**

 ## Phase 1
 **Wrote versions of both tic-tac-toe and connect 4 that could be played by 2 players in the terminal.**